 "It's all about staying organized," said James.
 "I find the busier I am, the better I do.
 I share that with my students by explaining the contrast between goals and missions.
 Goals are short term and can be reset if you fall short.
 Missions determine the outcome of your life and should be treated with special care.
 I try to impress upon my student team the importance of treating school like a mission."

 Helping students complete that mission is what James enjoys most about his work for WGU.
 Like most mentors at the online, competency-based university, he's invested in each student's success—not only at school, but in life.

 "You stand behind your students when they face setbacks, and you celebrate with them they get a promotion, have a baby, or successfully complete a course.
 This is an experience you don't get at other universities.
 It's one of the things I love most about WGU."

-James also enjoys the flexibility he has as a student mentor; it’s something that makes it easy for him to spend as much time as possible with his son, Malik.
+James also enjoys the flexibility he has as a Program Mentor; it's something that makes it easy for him to spend as much time as possible with his son, Malik.
 The father and son love to cook together, and James pushes Malik to do well in school, hoping it will help the 9-year-old be ready for whatever life throws at him down the road.